MicrosoftDocs/OfficeDocs-DeployOffice/DeployOffice/admincenter/servicing-profile.md

   - ```https://*.config.office.com```
   - ```https://*.config.office.net```

+> [!IMPORTANT]
+> Servicing profiles aren't available to customers who have the following plans: Office 365 operated by 21Vianet, Office 365 Germany, Office 365 GCC, or Office 365 GCC High and DoD.

 ## Compatibility with other management tools

 A servicing profile takes precedence over other management tools, such as Microsoft Endpoint Manager or the Office Deployment Tool.
 This means that the servicing profile will affect all devices that meet the above requirements regardless of existing management tools in your environment.
 If you’re using these management tools, you may want to disable them but it isn't required.